Show | Film: WandaVision, Captain America: Civil War, Avengers: Infinity War

 Their love was real.
 Their love persevered.
 In the short time they had together, they belonged together.
 He’s the piece of the mind stone that lives in her, the best parts of him and the best parts of her interwoven into a short time to define something incandescently joyous.
 And where there is a goodbye, there will be a hello.
 There’s hope in the perseverance of what they’ve found.

 A thing or a relationship isn’t beautiful because it lasts, it is beautiful when it leaves a lasting impression.
 Their time together may have been short lived, their memories far too little and not nearly enough, but it was powerful.
 The gravitas of their adoration isn’t marked by the years, but the depth of all that they felt; it’s the emotions that we as viewers could perhaps never even gather.
 Because that’s what I just feel you is—it’s their way of encompassing everything that’s changed and moved them.

 The little moments and the big ones.
 The quiet nights watching TV and the disastrous days fighting against evil all made up parts of their journey to protect the other and the universe.
 A love that isn’t great or big doesn’t consume a woman with such harrowing grief.
 A love that isn’t great doesn’t persevere as theirs will.
 I hope we get to see their next hello.
 I hope we get to see Billy and Tommy.
-Every version of them will love the other just as fiercely and there’s always something so beautifully memorable about relationships like this.
+Every version of Wanda and Vision will love the other just as fiercely and there’s always something so beautifully memorable about relationships like this.